 The Land and Freshwater chapter seeks to both safeguard the life supporting capacity of soil (LF-04) and manage riparian areas and wetlands, to maintain or enhance water quality, biodiversity and cultural effects (LF-03).
-The project provides for riparian planting of the Mangawhero Stream and the restoration of adjacent wetlands.
+The project will provide for riparian planting and/or wetland enhancement as appropriate.
 Accordingly, the proposal is considered to be consistent with these objectives and policies.

 The relationship of tangata whenua with the environment (te taiao) is recognized as being of paramount importance (SMR-15), and consideration of cultural effects is included throughout the objectives and policies of the RPS, including (but not limited to) within objectives and policies relating to freshwater, biodiversity and land management.
-Harmony is committed to the development of projects that respond to cultural values, including through the enhancement of biodiversity and has pro-actively engaged with all iwi authorities.
+Harmony is committed to the development of projects that respond to cultural values, including through the enhancement of biodiversity and will pro-actively engage with all iwi authorities.
 Accordingly, it is considered that the project will be consistent with the direction provided.